huggingface/datasets/datasets/ccagt/README.md

 #### Annotation process

 The instances were annotated using the [labelbox](https://labelbox.com/) tool.
 The satellite category was labeled as a single dot, and the other categories were labeled as polygons.
+After the annotation process, all annotations was reviewed.

 #### Who are the annotators?

-[More Information Needed]
+Members of the Clinical Analyses Department and the Image Processing and Computer Graphics Lab. — LAPiX from [Universidade Federal de Santa Catarina (UFSC)](https://en.ufsc.br/).

+- Tainee Bottamedi
+- Vinícius Sanches
+- João H. Telles de Carvalho
+- Ricardo Pereira

 ### Personal and Sensitive Information